SonyShrestha/Generate-Dense-Mask-from-Point-Labels/README.md

 This folder contains all scripts for generating dense mask from sparse point labels using SAM-HQ base model and applying 16 different preprocessing techniques.

 3. postprocessing <br>
-This folder ontains scripts for performing morphological operation: opening on generated mask to remove noise from mask.
+This folder contains scripts for performing morphological operation (opening) on generated mask to remove noise from mask.